alexandre-touret/api-first-workshop/docs/workshop.md

 This workshop aims to:

-- Look around the [API-First approach](https://www.postman.com/api-first/) and its benefits
+- Look into the [API-First approach](https://www.postman.com/api-first/) and its benefits
 - Present the methodologies and tools which could be used to streamline the develop process
 - Pinpoint the common pitfalls of the API-First and how to avoid/leverage them.